swgemu/Core3/README.md

   * pthreads
   * Lua 5.3 libraries
   * Zlib libraries
-  * clang 18
+  * clang18
   * java runtime
   * boost

 #### Clang-18

-The easiest way to get the clang17 to build with is to use the script provided by the llvm repo:
+The easiest way to get the clang18 to build with is to use the script provided by the llvm repo:

 ```
 sudo -i